graphprotocol/rfcs/rfcs/0003-mutations.md

 ### Mutations Schema

-The mutations schema defines all of the mutations in our subgraph.
+The mutations schema defines all of the mutations in the subgraph.
 The mutations schema is a super-set of the subgraph's schema.
 For example, starting from a base subgraph schema:
 `schema.graphql`
 ```graphql
 type MyEntity @entity {